 - ii.
 Description: Requires that any non-elderly, able-bodied head of household who is not working to either: a) participate in a self-sufficiency program, including but not limited to the HACP FSS program, other Local Self-Sufficiency program (LSS), welfare to work, or other employment preparation and/or training/educational program or b) pay a minimum tenant payment of \$150.00 per month.
 This policy provides additional incentives for families to work or prepare for work and increases overall accountability. - iii.
 Activity Status: The HACP continues to operate the \$150 minimum rent requirement with no major issues. - iv.
 Planned Non-Significant Changes: None. - v.
-Planned Changes to Metrics/Data Collection: None.
+Planned Changes to Metrics/Data Collection: The HACP is adjusting some of the benchmarks in this activity to adapt to align better with its goals.
 Please see the metrics that the HACP intends to continue to use for this activity as follows:

-Self S ufficiency Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Self Sufficiency Metric Name & # Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 SS #1: Increase in Household Income Average earned income of households affected by this policy in dollars (increase).
 Average earned income of households affected by this policy prior to implementation of the activity (in dollars). \$11,802 Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars). \$12,000 Actual average earned income of households affected by this policy prior to implementation (in dollars).
-Whether the outcome meets or exceeds the benchmark.
-SS #2: Increase in Household Savings Average amount of savings/escrow of households affected by this policy in dollars (increase).
-Average savings/escrow amount of households affected by this policy prior to implementation of the activity (in dollars). \$3,789.66 Expected average savings/escrow amount of households affected by this policy after implementation of the activity (in dollars). \$2,900 Actual average savings/escrow amount of households affected by this policy after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.